-I2 Student to Faculty Ratio
+12 Student to Faculty Ratio

-Report the Fall 2014 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
-In the ratio calculations, exclude both faculty and students in standalone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate-level students.
+Report the Fall 2015 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate-level students.
 Do not count undergraduate or graduate student teaching assistants as faculty.

-12 Fall 2014 Student to Faculty ratio 8 to 1 (based on 1246 students and 151.7 faculty).
-Calculated by taking the full-time equivalent students ( undergraduate and gra duate) in Cla remont, Washington D.C., and Silicon Valley as of the fall census date (full-tin me plus 1/3 part-time s tudents) to t he full-time equivalent instructional faculty (full-time plus 1/3 part-time).
-Keck Science faculty assigned ed to CMC are e included in figures.
+Fall 2015 Student to Faculty ratio

+8 to 1

+(based on 1240.67 students and 155 faculty).

+Calculated by taking the full-time equivalent students (undergraduate and graduate) in Claremont, Washington D.C., and Silicon Valley as of the fall census date (full-time plus 1/3 part-time students) to the full-time equivalent instructional faculty (full-time plus 1/3 part-time).
+Keck Science faculty assigned to CMC are included in figures.
+The faculty counts do not include teaching assistants.